 Virginia Happy Trails Running Club (VHTRC)

 This club is at the heart of the ultrarunning community in the northern Virginia, southern Maryland, and the District of Columbia.
 Given its awesome website, wide geographic coverage, and loose structure, the VHTRC could be called an internet running club.
 However, there are many low-key Happy Trails events throughout the year that supplement their premiere events: the Bull Run Run 50 mile (April), the Massanutten Mountain Trails 100 Mile Run (May), and the Women’s Half Marathon Trail Run (September).

 West Virginia Mountain Trail Runners (WVMTR)

 The West Virginia Mountain Trail Runners have long had a great group of runers and now they’ve got a great website to match.
-The website has a ton of great information as well as a frequently updated news page.
+The website has a ton of great information.
 The WVMTR put on the High Sky Trail Run (40 miles) in June and the Cheat Mountain Moonshine Madness (50 miles) in late August.
 They also coordinate the Mountain State Trail Run Series, a series of 7 trail races that range from 10k to the half marathon.
 Aside from races, we’ve yet to see much information on West Virginia’s trails on the WVMTR website – please let us know if we’ve simply over looked group runs, maps, route descriptions, and the like.